 The overlap add (OLA) method uses the inverse FFT (IFFT) algorithm to reconstitute short segments of sound directly from successive spectral snapshots.
 The density of the snapshots determines the time resolution and if they overlap they can be layered (added) together as time progresses.
 FFT / IFFT processing of a signal can be high fidelity and extremely efficient.
 A signal can be reconstructed faithfully or manipulated by modifying the frequency domain data (altering component frequencies and their strengths).
 One major drawback, and something which affects the performer's experience with OLA, is latency.
-Because the snapshot segments must be long enough for the FFT to "see" at least two periods of a given frequency, these short segments of signal actually turn out to be relatively long.
+Because the snapshot segments must be long enough for the FFT to see at least two periods of a given frequency, these short segments of signal actually turn out to be relatively long.
 Real time responsiveness is affected.
-Waiting for processing which renders the low `E' on a contrabass would delay the signal by almost 50 msec.
+Waiting for processing which renders the low `E' on a contrabass would delay the signal by almost 50 milliseconds.

-Spectral Modeling Synthesis (SMS
+Spectral Modeling Synthesis (SMS)

-Spectral Modeling Synthesis (SMS) analyzes tones into a mixture of sinusoids and residual "noise."
+Spectral Modeling Synthesis (SMS) analyzes tones into a mixture of sinusoids and residual ‘noise’.
 The so-called deterministic (aka periodic) partials of a sound are tracked component-by-component.
 Tracking is done with extremely fine resolution in frequency and time.
-The deterministic model is then used to create an additive resynthesis as shown in Fig. 2b, a very clean portrait of the original which includes all the periodic components accounted for by the tracking algorithm.
+The deterministic model is then used to create an additive resynthesis as shown in Figure 2b, a very clean portrait of the original that includes all the periodic components accounted for by the tracking algorithm.
 This re-creation lacks non-periodic elements which would exist in sounds having breath or bow noise, piano hammer or guitar pick sounds.
 These noisier so-called stochastic components can be isolated from the original by simple subtraction of the resynthesized deterministic signal from the original signal in the time-domain, sample-by-sample.
 Once separated into deterministic and stochastic parts, interesting manipulations become possible.
 For example, the pitch of a vibraphone model can be transposed while preserving the details of the mallet impact, or a voice can be made breathier by increasing the stochastic proportion in the mix of the two parts.

-Frequency Modulation (FM and waveshapers
+Frequency Modulation (FM) and waveshapers

 Looking again at the looping wavetables first mentioned above in the context of samplers, these constitute oscillators with waveforms which can have complexes of harmonics.
 Distorting the waveform of the oscillator changes its spectral components.
 Frequency Modulation (FM) is one technique for distorting an oscillator's waveform by disturbing it using a second oscillator.
 This can be used to vary the number of spectral components through time.
 Like other waveshapers, FM has its own unique set of dimensions available for performer control.
-The FM "parameter space" specifies relationships between the oscillators in terms of their frequencies and amplitudes.
+The FM ‘parameter space’ specifies relationships between the oscillators in terms of their frequencies and amplitudes.

 Any process applied to a waveform which creates new frequency components is non-linear by definition.
 Modulation-based waveshapers (like FM) create non-linear distortions using a separate signal (the modulator) to distort the first signal (the carrier).
 Amplitude modulation (AM) and ring modulation (RM) involve multiplication of the two signals, while FM and phase modulation (PM), use the output of the modulator to modify the (instantaneous) frequency of the carrier.
 All are mathematical operations carried out sample-by-sample on the input wave.